Keerthikach/Sentiment_analysis/README.md

 **This may take a while as the model and generator need to be downloaded/loaded from Huggingface hub and the text generation takes a little bit of time**

-# The model still rambles and hallucinates a little as it s a small model with just 250M parameteres. this model was chosen to be the best model which puts teh least amount of pressure on any system.
-Even ones without a GPU or a smaller RAM.

 Usage